bengarrett/DOSee/README.md

 npm install
 ```

 **If in the future, any edits are made by you to the source files in `src/`.
-You will need to rerun this build command.**
+You will need to run this build command.**

 ```
 npm run install